40 Health Symptoms You Should Never Ignore

 However, chronic nosebleeds are something you should watch out for because they could be a sign of a nasal tumor or leukemia.
 If you experienced a nose injury and your nose simply won't stop bleeding, it's also cause for concern and you may need medical attention.

-Recommendation: If you’re getting nosebleeds every week or your nosebleeds last more than 20 minutes, make a doctor’s appointment.
-Your doctor will take precautionary steps to ensure you don’t have a serious condition.
-If that’s ruled out, he or she can give you suggestions on how to stop the bleeding, such as using a humidifier or switching your allergy medications.
+The Remedy Rx: If you're getting nosebleeds every week or your nosebleeds last more than 20 minutes, make a doctor's appointment.
+Your doctor will take precautionary steps to ensure you don't have a serious condition.
+If that's ruled out, he or she can give you suggestions on how to stop the bleeding, such as using a humidifier or switching your allergy medications.

 Your muscles feel weak or stiff